awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func createTemplateAlias(input: CreateTemplateAliasInput, completion: @escaping (ClientRuntime.SdkResult<CreateTemplateAliasOutputResponse, CreateTemplateAliasOutputError>) -> Void)
 ```

-### createTheme(input:​completion:​)
+### createTheme(input:completion:)

 Creates a theme.
 A theme is set of configuration options for color and layout.
 Themes apply to analyses and dashboards.
-For more information, see <a href="https:​//docs.aws.amazon.com/quicksight/latest/user/themes-in-quicksight.html">Using
-Themes in Amazon QuickSight in the Amazon QuickSight User Guide.
+For more information, see [Using Themes in Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/themes-in-quicksight.html) in the Amazon QuickSight User Guide.

 ``` swift
 func createTheme(input: CreateThemeInput, completion: @escaping (ClientRuntime.SdkResult<CreateThemeOutputResponse, CreateThemeOutputError>) -> Void)
 ```

-### createThemeAlias(input:​completion:​)
+### createThemeAlias(input:completion:)

 Creates a theme alias for a theme.